The internet has come a long way.

-Before the update, Google relied on Google place to serve localised content.
-But with Venice, they were going to use the traditional “10 blue Link” results to also cater for local intent.
+Before the update, Google relied on Google place to serve localized content.
+But with Venice, they were going to use the traditional “10 blue Link” results to also cater to local intent.

 Usually, users define local intent with search queries such as “X in place” or “X near me.”

 However, you want to note that a query could have a local intent that isn’t that clear.

 So, whenever a user made a query without a clear local search intent, Google had to rely on optimization.

 However, with Venice, they had found a simple solution to this predicament.
 They started serving content based on the specified physical location or based on the user’s IP address.